OpenChain-Project/Reference-Material/OpenChain-Training/en/Online-Training-Courses/LFC194 Course Content/Implementing Open Source License Compliance Management (LFC194).md

 A. The team published a source code package from a previous release archive while distributing a newly patched binary to customers.

-B. The team manually cross-referenced the automated scan tool results against the structural details provided in the supplier's SBOM.
+B. The team manually cross-referenced the automated scan tool results against the details provided in the supplier's SBOM.

 C. The team added an extra review step to verify that all local code modifications were clearly indicated before the final release.